Robin-wushuo/office-san/README.md

 order to make them work, we must have a config file, which contanin the parameters of the names.

+Method derive needs target_column name to be the same in both worksheets.

 Usage:
 Extract a zip file into current working directory.
 We need template.xlsx and config.ini two files in addition.